tansanchian/PlanPocket/README.md

 run <b>npm run</b>

-scan the QR code and test it out
+for ios: scan the QR code using camera

+for android: open expo go application and scan it there

 <h2>Motivation</h2>